leankoala-gmbh/KoalityShopwarePlugin/readme.md

 - Upload the plugin to the Shopware marketplace.

+- Only collect status and no metadata.
+This can be needed of the data is highly confidential.

-- I18n: the plugin should exist in german and english.
+- ~~I18n: the plugin should exist in german and english.~~

 - ~~Check if a plugin needs an update~~